jwalton/thedreaming.org/_posts/2018-03-15-swagger-nodejs1.md

     ...
 }, done);
 ```

+(Edit: I've just discovered that swagger-node-runner calls `config` in
+"strict mode", which means that if you run your app with `NODE_ENV=production`,
+`config` will produce a warning because 'production.yaml' doesn't exist.
+A
+better solution might be to make a 'swagger' folder in your project, and tell
+swaggerNodeRunner that this swagger folder is your "appRoot".
+Then you can
+either create 'swagger/config/default.yaml' and friends and put your
+configuration there, or you can create empty files to appease `config`.)

 At a minimum, the call to `swaggerNodeRunner.create()` needs to contain
 `appRoot`, the path to the root of your source tree.  swagger-node-runner